-In collaboration with a firm specializing in organizational development management, PJCCI has, for the second consecutive year, identified action learning strategies that make it possible to develop and support the teams in the execution of their operational plan.
-In addition, an analysis of the specific training needs was carried out for each department in order to establish a training plan and carry out its implementation during the year.
-This training program makes it possible to support the development of managers in the application of good human resources management practices and to continue to develop the skills of all employees by promoting training adapted to JCCBI's needs.
+In collaboration with a firm specializing in organizational development management, PJCCI has, for the third consecutive year, identified action learning strategies that make it possible to develop and support the teams in the execution of their operational plan.
+A training program makes it possible to support the development of managers in the application of good human resources management practices and to continue to develop the skills of all employees by promoting training adapted to JCCBI's needs.